 The goal is to “provide ‘plant-forward’ dietary recommendations with a higher proportion of plant-based sources for the public and professionals to reference.
 By encouraging citizens to gradually shift their eating patterns toward a plant-based diet, we can ensure they not only eat healthily but also protect the planet.”

-For example, this is the first time Daily Dietary Guidelines specially added “pant forward eating”.
-It offers an alternative health choice for the public.
+For example, this is the first time Daily Dietary Guidelines add “pant forward eating”.
+It offers another health choice for the public.
 This approach does not require a complete shift to vegetarianism; rather, it emphasises a plant-based foundation complemented by moderate amounts of healthy animal-based proteins, such as fish, eggs, poultry, or dairy.

 Compared to traditional guidelines, this new plant-forward model introduces a significant adjustment in food proportions: